CRR Binomial Tree Option Pricing

 5. Tree Visualization

-Each node shows: S — stock price, C — American call value, S − K — intrinsic value.
+Each node shows: S for the stock price, C for the American call value, and S − K for the intrinsic value.
 Nodes where early exercise is optimal (intrinsic > continuation) are highlighted in red.

 def plot_crr_tree(sigma, n, r, q, S, K, T, option_type='call'):